JasonEricZhan/Algorithms/README.md

 # Algorithms
-What I learned from the book , class or otherplace and add some additional rules or function to the origin problem
+What I learned from the book , class or otherplace and add some additional rules or function to the origin problems

 <b>1.
 Building Heap.c (iteration & recursion)</b>